alexanderswift/public-gigacom/a_few_weeks_later.md

 ##### 7th Jan 2021 - 16:30:

-Well ok not traffic shaping and on another positive for GigaComm, they're transparent, responsive and they're owning it 👍.
+Well ok **GigaComm are not traffic shaping** slowing and down my traffic during testsand, on another positive for GigaComm, they're transparent, responsive and they're owning it 👍.

 I've received a [GigaComm Planned Network Outage](https://github.com/alexanderswift/public-gigacom/blob/main/pics/PlannedNetworkOutage-10thJan22.pdf) notification for Monday 10th Jan 2021, eek lots more WFH this year so 🤞this goes well and doesn't 🧱my day.
 I still have my TPG line connected as a backup but have submitted my cancellation.